Axia-Tech/AXIA-wiki/docs/learn/learn-auction.md

 actors to attempt to alter or manipulate the randomness.
 There have been a few solutions that have been put forward, including hash-onions like [RANDAO](https://github.com/randao/randao) and [verifiable random functions](https://en.wikipedia.org/wiki/Verifiable_random_function) (VRFs).
-The latter is what AXIASolar uses as a base for its randomness.
+The latter is what AXIACoin uses as a base for its randomness.

 ### Are there other ways of acquiring a slot besides the candle auction?